CIBC-Internal/python/Doc/distributing/index.rst

 This isn't an easy topic, but here are a few tips:

 * check the Python Packaging Index to see if the name is already in use
-* check popular hosting sites like GitHub, BitBucket, etc to see if there is already a project with that name
+* check popular hosting sites like GitHub, Bitbucket, etc to see if there is already a project with that name
 * check what comes up in a web search for the name you're considering
 * avoid particularly common words, especially ones with multiple meanings,